Vectorized/Aris/README.md

 - **How does Aris help me create high-performance user interfaces?**

-  Aris does not do DOM diffing like React.
-  Its approach to blazing-fast speed is very dead simple:
-  by enabling you to create complex HTML easily, with minimal processing overhead.
+  Our approach to speed is simply to allow easy creation of complex HTML, with minimal overhead.
   Instead of changing the contents of many DOM elements, one after another,
-  you can simply update them with the combined HTML in one go.
+  you will just create and set the combined HTML in one go.

-  This minimizes reflows, and if done properly, can be as fast, if not faster than DOM diffing.

-  You must however, know which DOM elements you need to update.
-  This should be easy if you are used to VanillaJS or jQuery.

-  Our choice of using plain arrays and objects allows us to leverage the parser of the JS engine,
-  which is already in the form of highly-optimized, compiled, native machine code.
+  This minimizes reflows.

+  If you know what you are doing, this will be faster than DOM-diffing.

+  Because Aris is just plain old Javascript, all HTML creation is extremely close to the metal,
+  fully leveraging the native optimized compiled machine code of the JS engine.

-  This is way faster than using templates based on regex or loop based parsing implemented in JS.
+  This is much faster than using templating systems based on regex.

 - **Why another JS library/framework?
 How does this compare to \<insert name here\>?**

   The existing solutions in the JS community are simply **not** good enough.
   Many of them require you to call functions everywhere and remember to provide the correct arguments in order.
-  Some of them pollute the namespace of short variable names unnecessarily.
+  Many of them pollute the namespace of short variable names unnecessarily.
-  You also cannot pass around intermediate HTML contexts and specialize them.

-  There are many similar libraries out there.
-  But they all have some areas that could be done better.
-  They are just not as concise, flexible, performant, lightweight and complete as Aris.
+  Many of them require tooling to work well.
+  Many of them are just not good enough.

+  Just use Aris and you will quickly understand why.

   We adopt a no-compromise approach for Aris.
 Every part is meticulously and purposefully crafted.
   We aim for a minimal code size, but not at the cost of completeness and ease of use.
-  Most tiny frameworks out there do not provide CSS prefixing, but Aris does.
-  Because Aris cares for your convenience!
-  (Aris is actually only < 0.2kb minified + gzipped if you only include the core HTML writing function).

-- **Why the name Aris?**
+- **What does Aris stands for?**

   Aris stands for "A Revolution In Syntax".